Tight Bound for Estimating Expectation Values from a System of Linear Equations: Introduction

 We now summarize the state-of-the-art for the hardness of SLEP in terms of~$\epsilon$.
 Hardness results were proved for a restricted version of SLEP in which $b$ is fixed to be a vector with a $1$ in its first entry and zeros elsewhere, and $M$ is fixed to be the diagonal matrix containing a 1 in the first $N/2 = 2^{n-1}$ diagonal entries and zeros in all other diagonal entries~\cite{HHL09}.
-We refer to this restriction of SLEP with fixed $M$ and $b$ as F-SLEP.
+We refer to this restriction of SLEP with fixed $M$ and $b$ as F-SLEP ({ See Table \ref{tab:problems} for a list of problems considered in this paper}).
 Under a reasonable complexity-theoretic assumption ($\textbf{BQP} \neq \textbf{PP}$), a $\polylog(1/\epsilon)$ dependence was ruled out for any quantum algorithm for F-SLEP that achieves $\poly(\log N,\kappa)$ dependence.
 Furthermore, any quantum algorithm solving F-SLEP with $\poly(\log N,\kappa)$ dependence cannot achieve runtime faster than $\mathcal O(1/\epsilon)$ if $A$ is provided by an oracle.
 As F-SLEP is a restriction of SLEP, these hardness results extend to SLEP as well.
 However, complexity lower bounds that do not rely on complexity-theoretic assumptions are not known in the case that $A$ is fixed.
-Moreover, whether a quantum algorithm with subpolynomial accuracy dependence can solve SLEP is not known.
+Moreover, whether a quantum algorithm with subpolynomial accuracy dependence can solve SLEP is not known in this case.

 We next discuss previously developed end-to-end quantum algorithms for SLEP, which mirror the literature on SLEP lower bounds in their focus on restricted cases.
 For F-SLEP, $M$ is the matrix representation of the observable $\ket{0}\bra{0}\otimes\mathds{1}_{n-1}$ in the computational basis.
 Therefore, the expectation value $\bm{x}^\dagger M \bm{x}$ can be computed by repeatedly preparing the solution state $\ket{\bm{x}}$ and measuring the first qubit in the computational basis, then recording the fraction of measurements that yield a $0$ outcome~\cite{HHL09}.
 Efficient quantum algorithms were developed for estimating $|x_i|^2$ or $|x_i-x_j|^2$ for some indices~$i,j$, with $x_i$ the $i$th entry of $\bm x$~\cite{Wan17}.
 These cases, which are solved using amplitude estimation, are restrictions of SLEP to instances where entries of $M$ are zero except for a single~1 on the diagonal, or except for a single~1 and a single $-1$ on the diagonal, respectively.
 In a quantum algorithm developed for data fitting, fit accuracy is computed by solving SLEP in the case $M = A$, i.e., the case that $\braket{\bm{x}|M|\bm{x}} \propto \abs{\bm{b}\cdot\bm{x}}$~\cite{WBL12}, where the expectation value is computed by the swap test~\cite{BCW2001}.
 As these algorithms apply only to a few restrictions of SLEP, computing expectation values in general could still be prohibitively expensive~\cite{Aaronson2015}; therefore, unclear complexities for general expectation-value estimation obfuscate potential applications of quantum algorithms for SLEP.